ensarbooks/guides/Building a Full-Stack Application with React, NestJS, GraphQL & PostgreSQL (Step-by-Step Guide).md

 ### 1.1 Technology Stack and Roles

 - **ReactJS (TypeScript)** – Frontend library for building a dynamic user interface.
 We use React with TypeScript for type-safe component development.
 The React app will communicate with the backend via GraphQL queries and mutations.
 - **NestJS (Node.js with TypeScript)** – Backend framework to build a GraphQL API server.
-NestJS will use Apollo Server under the hood to handle GraphQL requests, and it structures our server-side logic into modules, services, and resolvers.
+NestJS will use Ensar Server under the hood to handle GraphQL requests, and it structures our server-side logic into modules, services, and resolvers.
 - **GraphQL (API Layer)** – Serves as a middleware between frontend and backend, defining a _single endpoint_ for queries and mutations.
 GraphQL allows the client to request exactly the data it needs and nothing more.
 This minimizes over-fetching and under-fetching of data, making our API efficient.
 - **PostgreSQL** – Relational database for persisting application data.
 We design the schema to handle product information (PIM) and pricing details.
 PostgreSQL’s reliability and strong SQL capabilities make it suitable for complex queries and large datasets.